 Greek for long tailed monkey, Capuchins have been around for over 6 million years.
 They are considered the most intelligent New World monkeys, known for their long term tool use.
-Although they have long history of interactions with animals they can be aggressive and territorial.
+Although they have a long history of interactions with animals, they can be aggressive and territorial.

 - Lifespan: 16-40 years

 - Tail as long as their body

 - Omnivores: fruits and vegetables as well as insects, birds and small mammals